Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 - Check the Task definitions in ```AWS ECS > Task definitions``` to ensure its been created

+# Launch our Fargate services via CLI
+### Step 4: Prepare containers to be deployed to Fargate
 # Create our ECS cluster
 ## Create our ECS cluster via the console (minute 1:32:16)
 - Create a default VPC via the terminal